danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

   c(
     "Treat All",
     "Original model",
-    "Original model + PGR",
     "Treat None"
   ),
-  lty = c(1, 1, 5, 4),
+  lty = c(1, 1, 4),
   lwd = 2,
-  col = c("darkgray", "black", "black", "black"),
+  col = c("darkgray", "black", "black"),
   bty = "n"
 )
 ```

 <img src="imgs/01_predsurv_base_02/dca-1.png" width="672" style="display: block; margin: auto;" />

-COMMENT: a sentence to comment the results of the potential net benefit.
+The potential benefit at 23% threshold of the prediction model is 0.36.
+This means that the model might identify 36 patients out of 100 who may
+develop recurrence or may die within 5 years since diagnosis and thus
+adjvant chemotherapy may help to reduce recurrence or mortality.

-Potential net benefit can be also defined in terms of reduction of
+Potential benefit can be also defined in terms of reduction of avoidable
-avoidable interventions (e.g adjuvant chemotherapy per 100 patients) by:
+interventions (e.g adjuvant chemotherapy per 100 patients) by:

 <img src="https://render.githubusercontent.com/render/math?math=%5Chuge%7B%5Cfrac%7BNB_%7Bmodel%7D%20-%20NB_%7Ball%7D%7D%7B(p_t%2F%20(1-p_t))%7D*100%7D%0A">